top of page

 Let me know if you’ve incorporated these steps in your hairstyling business and how they’ve helped you with client retention.

-On Point Hair Academy and my Own Your Chair program were created for stylists like you who need just a little help (or a lot of help) in different areas of their hairstyling business.
+On Point Hair Academy was created for stylists like you who need just a little help (or a lot of help) in different areas of their hairstyling business.
 You don’t have to take this hairstyling journey alone.

 Let’s connect!

-If you’re ready to be in charge of your future, click the button now.
+If you’re ready to take charge of your future, sign up now!

 Remember, your work is not about you.
 Your work is about how you make your clients feel.